alifwahid/alifwahid.github.io/_posts/2018-12-02-on-being-concise-but-imprecise.md

 I encountered a sentence today that derailed my train of thought, and forced me into an afternoon of quietly pondering the meanings of T. S. Eliot's poem [*Burnt Norton*][eliotpoem].
-The culpable sentence is simply this: "The title is a concise, but sometimes imprecise, description of the rule".
+That culpable sentence is simply this: "The title is a concise, but sometimes imprecise, description of the rule".
 It's from the second paragraph of the introduction to a coding standard for the C programming language, available [here][seilink].
-In the realm of software development, coding standards (and the rules therein) are often the saviour of programmers, but they are also utterly banal rest of the time.
-This particular standard is closer to the former, I think, as it relates to the security and fortification of programs written in C. It goes without saying, at this point, that I have yet to fully read said coding standard, as I am still sojourning in the kingdom of poetry following the derailment today.
+In the realm of software development coding standards (and the rules therein) are often the saviour of programmers, but they are also utterly banal rest of the time.
+This particular standard is closer to the former, I think, as it relates to the security and fortification of programs written in C. It goes without saying, at this point, that I have yet to fully read said coding standard, as I am still wandering the kingdom of poetry following the derailment today.

 [seilink]:   https://wiki.sei.cmu.edu/confluence/display/c/Introduction